Monday, August 9, 2021

 Please note: I have tried to make this list with as little bias toward my own political views as possible.
 For example, I am typically in favor of limited federal government, but I recognize that there are times that an active federal government is the only right course of action for a President and the country.
 If I have a bias in this list, it's towards Presidents who were able to further the good of the country by finding a middle ground.
 So, please don't believe that I hate your favorite President because I ranked him too low.
 I'll also say that the more recent the Presidency, the more difficult it is to rank that Presidency accuracy, so I'm sure that as I read more and more time passes, some of these grades will change.

 I hope this list will encourage someone to do some reading on the lives of the Presidents, and, most importantly, inspire us to look for inspiring, moral, effective leadership in future Presidents.
 As I updated this list for this year, I realized anew some of the futility of it.
 The vast majority of men on this list have glaring flaws; actions or character traits that lead us to look at their legacies with skepticism and even disdain.
 So, while recognizing that you could justly argue for every slave-owning President to be at the bottom of the list, that as many great things as FDR did, his running Japanese internment camps tarnishes all of the good he oversaw, and so on...
-I have tried to give each person their due credit for noteworthy accomplishments while not avoiding the harm they did to the nation.
+I have tried to give each person their due credit for noteworthy accomplishments while not ignoring the harm they did to the nation.

 Presidents listed in following order...